Looking for an easy to make a recipe that does not require hours of work in the kitchen? Steakburger is the perfect choice for you.

 - green leaf lettuce

-- Secret of cooking the perfect steak burger is to heat the pan and olive oil until it is flaming hot.
+- The secret to cooking the perfect steak burger is to heat the pan and olive oil until it is flaming hot.

 - Cook the patties for around 2 minutes on each side, depending on the thickness of the meat.
 Flip it every 15 seconds and repeat the process for about 3 minutes.
 It will be crispy on the outside while being tender in the middle.